7wei/shareuhack/_posts/how-to-take-dog-to-japan/index.md

 The Precautions for Exporting Dogs and Cats of the Bureau of Prevention and Quarantine clearly stated that "exporting dogs and cats should comply with the regulations of the importing country."
 Because Taiwan is currently a rabies-endemic country, it requires more travel to non-rabies-endemic countries like Japan.
 Preparation and standby time in advance.

-1. First, make sure that the dog has a chip and get the rabies vaccination on time every year.
+1. First, make sure that the pet has a chip and get the rabies vaccination on time every year.
 If it is not given regularly, you can give it as soon as 30 days before the blood draw.

 2. <del>To apply for a serum export permit: Go to the [Bureau of Animal and Plant Health Inspection and Quarantine, Council of Agriculture, Executive Yuan](https://www.baphiq.gov.tw/en/) to download the serum export application form and declaration form.
 The recipient institution on the right side of the application form must write Japan designated inspection agency (there is currently no Taiwan agency, it is recommended to choose a local agency in Japan: [Research Institute for Animal Science in Biochemistry and Toxicology, RIAS](http://www.riasbt.or.jp/examination/rabies), send or fax Approximately two weeks later, the Bureau of Inspection and Quarantine will receive the official document of permission to export serum.</del> Since August 2020, the export of serum for inspection is no longer necessary to apply for the permission document.
 Please refer to the [Operational Procedures for Quarantine of Animal Biological Samples for Experimental Research](https://www.baphiq.gov.tw/ws.php?id=9618).